goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/browser/README.txt

   </tr>
   ...

-Finally, you can cancel scheduled jobs:
+You can cancel scheduled jobs:

   >>> browser.getControl('Cancel').click()
   >>> 'No jobs were selected.' in browser.contents